DevonWieczorek/Include-Module/README.md

 # Include-Module
-Replicates node's "include" functionality for front-end JS
+Replicates CSS's "@import" functionality for front-end JS Similar to ES6's experimental "import" feature

 @src - string, source of the script to 'include'